UndefinedCpp/Traveler/README.md

 The file itself has comments, and you can also find documentation [in the wiki](https://github.com/crazydubc/Traveler/wiki).
 I'm also looking for feedback and collaboration to improve Traveler, pull requests welcome!

 ## Changelog

+2021-01-24
+* BUG FIX: Creeps would sometimes take a longer path to stay off roads when there was a shorter viable path.
+Fixed.
+Creeps will now always take the shortest path and only path off roads if it will cost no extra moves.

 2021-01-15
 * BUG FIX: fixed a bug calculating creep move efficiency.